DiverseBloom780/LayraPS4/README.md

 ## 🔹 Project Overview

-LayraPS4 is currently under **active development** as a complete reimplementation of the PS4 emulation environment — including package handling, virtual filesystem, and device simulation.
+LayraPS4 is currently under **active development** as a complete reimplementation of the PS4 emulation environment — including package handling, and device simulation.
 It is **not** based on any existing emulator’s source code.
 Public open-source emulators (such as ShadPS4, RPCS3, or Kyty) are studied **only for structural reference and documentation purposes**, **never for direct code reuse**.